persapiens/Course/HW/HW0.md

 ### Submission

+Please refer to this [Markdown guide](http://daringfireball.net/projects/markdown/syntax) if you are not familiar with the syntax.

 * Create a github repo, `HW`, hosted on github or NCSU github:
 * Create a HW0.md
 * Place your solutions, screenshots, and links to screencast/gif in HW0.md